Moinak-Majumdar/PixelPerks/CONTRIBUTING.md

 EMAIL="YOUR_EMAIL_ID"
 ```

 - You can obtain your Pixabay api key [from here](https://pixabay.com/api/docs/).
-May need to signing if you don't have an account.
+May need to sign in if you don't have an account.

 - You may check the backend server [repository](https://github.com/Moinak-Majumdar/high-quality-image-server), made with express.js